-Caitlyn Jenner releases first California recall ad, saying it's 'time to reopen'
+Caitlyn Jenner releases first California recall video, saying it's 'time to reopen'

 Not clear how much money being spent on ad placement or where it will run

-Caitlyn Jenner, the celebrity-turned-California-Republican gubernatorial candidate, released her first ad of the crowded recall campaign to replace Gov. Gavin Newsom on Tuesday.
+Caitlyn Jenner, the celebrity-turned-California-Republican gubernatorial candidate, released her first video of the crowded recall campaign to replace Gov. Gavin Newsom on Tuesday.

-The ad highlights the "American Dream" in midcentury California before blaming politicians for the state's decline.
+The video highlights the "American Dream" in midcentury California before blaming politicians for the state's decline.

-"Career politicians and their policies have destroyed that dream," the ad says.
+"Career politicians and their policies have destroyed that dream," the video says.
 "It's been locked away, closed, shuttered, left in the dark, burned down.
 The government is now involved in every part of our lives.
 They've taken our money, our jobs and our freedom."

-The ad continues to hammer Newsom as an "elitist" and lamens the results of California's strict coronavirus shutdowns in the past year, saying "it's time to reopen" schools, businesses and more.
+The video continues to hammer Newsom as an "elitist" and laments the results of California's strict coronavirus shutdowns in the past year, saying "it's time to reopen" schools, businesses and more.

 NEWSOM TO SPEAK AT CALIFORNIA DEMOCRATIC PARTY CONVENTION AMID RECALL EFFORT

 It's not clear how much money Jenner's campaign is spending on placing the ad, which is three minutes long.
-Jenner's campaign did not immediately respond to queries from Fox News on where and when the ad will run and how much it plans to spend on the ad.
+Jenner's campaign did not immediately respond to queries from Fox News on where and when the ad will run and how much it plans to spend on it.

 Jenner, who will appear on Fox News Channel's "Hannity" Wednesday, enters a field of candidates that includes 2018 Republican gubernatorial nominee John Cox, former San Diego Mayor Kevin Falconer and others.
 Former acting Director of National Intelligence Ric Grenell, who has been a public supporter of the recall effort, has neither confirmed that he will get involved in the recall race nor dispelled rumors that he is considering it.